gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 # Message receiving

 In this lesson, you will learn how a program can efficiently handle request messages.
-We will illustrate this concept with an example of interaction between two programs.
-Before delving into the analysis of the program code, it is useful to illustrate the operation of our programs schematically.
+This concept will be illustrated through an example of interaction between two programs.

+Before analyzing the program code in detail, it will be helpful to first present a schematic overview of how our programs operate:

 ![gif 1](../img/02/handle_reply.gif)

-1. The user sends some `Action` message to program №1, which is processed by `handle()`;
+1. The user sends an `Action` message to Program #1, which is processed by the `handle()` function.
-2. This message is then passed to programme №2;
+2. This message is then passed to Program #2.
-3. Programme №1 sends an `Event` message to the user indicating that the message was successfully passed to Programme №2;
+3. Program #1 sends an `Event` message to the user, indicating that the message was successfully passed to Program #2.
-4. Programme №2 receives the message from Programme №1 processes it and responds;
+4. Program #2 receives the message from Program #1, processes it, and responds.
-5. Programme №1 receives the reply message from Programme №2 via the `handle_reply()` entry point;
+5. Program #1 receives the reply message from Program #2 via the `handle_reply()` entry point.
-6. Finally, from the `handle_reply()` function, send the message to the user.
+6. Finally, from the `handle_reply()` function, Program #1 sends the response to the user.

 ## First program

-The task of the first program is to communicate with the second program, so the following structure will be needed:
+The primary task of the first program is to communicate with the second program, requiring the following structure:

 ```rust
 struct Session {